 Most adventures on the island are self guided and about going at your own pace.
 It’s good to have a rough itinerary but also good to see where the island takes you and be open to who you meet along the way.

-You’ll also find some friendly local guided experiences if you’d like a bit more direction..
+You’ll also find some friendly local guided experiences if you’d like a bit more direction.

 If you love exploring and the simple wonders in life, you will no doubt find that you’ll always be wanting to stay longer on the island.

-We recommend staying for at very least 2 nights for your trip.
+We recommend staying for at the very least 2 nights for your trip.
 The island is 90km from Auckland and can be logistically a little tight for day trips and you’ll miss out on seeing and experiencing most of the island.

 It happens sometimes…